 Tickets can also be collected from the King’s Theatre box office (297 Bath Street) between 10am and 6pm Monday to Saturday.

 The below applies to performances until the end of October 2014

 Entry to all levels of the auditorium can be accessed via the existing foyer on Hope Street.

 Access to upper levels

-Please note that the lifts in the new foyers will not be in use until the end of September, so access to all upper levels is via stairs only.
+Please note that the lifts in the new foyers will not be in use until October, so access to all upper levels is via stairs only.
 If you have any concerns that this means that you are not able to access the seat you have booked, please contact the box office immediately on 0844 871 7602.

 The stairs to the Upper Circle have been removed to enable the joining of the old and new buildings, so access to the Upper Circle will be via the Dress Circle stairs.
 This will be clearly sign-posted.
 There is no increase in the number of steps to reach your seat, but Upper Circle ticket-holders may wish to arrive a little earlier as the route to your seat will be unfamiliar.

 Please note that until the end of September customers cannot be dropped off outside the main doors of the theatre.

 Unfortunately, there will be no toilets at Balcony or Upper Circle levels, but temporary toilet facilities will be provided back down on Hope Street.